GEM-benchmark/NL-Augmenter/filters/gender_bias/README.md

 ## What type of a filter is this?

 This is a quadrilingual filter (for English, French, Polish and Russian languages), which filters a text corpus to measure gender fairness in regards of a female gender representation.
-It is based on a pre-defined set words, such as personal pronouns, words defining the relation and titles, corresponding to the female and male genders accordingly.
+It is based on a pre-defined set words, such as personal pronouns, words defining the relation, titles and names, corresponding to the female and male genders accordingly.
 Two utility methods - flag_sentences(), count_genders() and sort_groups() give supplementary information to the boolean value returned by the main filter() method.

 Author: Anna Shvets